satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 ## OSPRay version update

-ParaView 5.6 updates its version of OSPRay to 1.6.1 and includes a number of OSPRay-related fixes and improvements.
+Visocyte 5.6 updates its version of OSPRay to 1.6.1 and includes a number of OSPRay-related fixes and improvements.
 These include better memory management, more volume rendering controls and unstructured cell types, direct isosurface volume rendering, and new path tracer materials like the principled material